 British Columbia-based PAARC has been active since 1988, and, with limited financial means, has been able to advocate very efficiently for its members as well as raise the profile of artist-run activities within the province.
 PAARC now has a membership of nearly twenty centres, including the addition of new centres from Vancouver and the BC interior.
-Current members from this region are: Brian McBay (221A), Doug Jarvis (PAARC President, Open Space), Jonathan Middleton (Or Gallery).
+Current members from this region are: Mariane Bourcheix-Laporte (Chair PAARC), Doug Jarvis (Open Space), Jonathan Middleton (Or Gallery).

 The Aboriginal Region

 The Aboriginal region is a non-geographical caucus.
 Its membership is a loose knit alliance of artist-run organizations, predominantly artist collectives.
 It currently consists of six organizations spread out over four provinces, Urban Shaman, Winnipeg, Man., Tribe Inc. Saskatoon, Sask., Sakawewak, Regina, Sask., IPAC, Prince Albert, Sask., Indigeneity, Calgary, Alberta and most recently the Arbor Collective, Kamloops, B.C.
 Current members from this region are: Michel Boutin (IPAC), Lori Blondeau (Tribe Inc.), Daina Warren (Urban Shaman).